How Gender Theory Undermines Reality

 Education and parental rights

 ADF is challenging school policies across the country that seek to “socially transition” children to the opposite sex at school while hiding their efforts from parents.
-In Wisconsin, the Madison Metropolitan School District adopted a policy for all its schools to “disrupt the gender binary” by encouraging children to adopt identities without regard to their biological sex and without parental notice or consent.
-The Wisconsin Institute for Law and Liberty and ADF are representing the parents.
+In Michigan, the Rockford Public School District betrayed the trust of parents Dan and Jennifer Mead by secretly referring to their daughter by a masculine name and male pronouns.
+ADF attorneys have filed a lawsuit against the district on the Meads’ behalf.

 School districts are also drafting teachers into their army of gender ideologues by forcing them to participate in this process.
-In Virginia, Harrisonburg City Public Schools is forcing teachers to “always use a student’s preferred names and pronouns” at school while using different names and pronouns with their parents.
+In Virginia, Harrisonburg City Public Schools required teachers to ask for and use any names or pronouns a student requested, even if inconsistent with their sex, and then conceal this information from parents.
+After ADF filed a lawsuit, the school board agreed to respect the constitutional rights of its teachers to do their jobs in accordance with their beliefs.

-These policies violate the rights of parents and teachers and can lead to tragic outcomes for students.
+These types of policies violate the rights of parents and teachers and can lead to tragic outcomes for students.
+While ADF has seen several significant victories in this realm, our efforts are far from over.

 Health care

-Children with gender confusion—and their parents—are especially susceptible to the erroneous and unscientific advice of health-care professionals who advocate for “transitioning” children socially, hormonally, and surgically—even though such surgeries are harmful and irreversible and can even result in sterilization.
+Children struggling with gender confusion are especially susceptible to the erroneous and unscientific advice of health-care professionals who advocate for “transitioning” children socially, hormonally, and surgically—even though such surgeries are harmful and irreversible and can even result in sterilization.

 Doctors, health-care professionals, and hospitals who maintain a commitment to “do no harm” and follow the scientific evidence over gender identity ideology have also become targets of the government.